solidi/writing/05-deception-degenerate-ab-testing.md

 A group of users was recently on an application that offered paid content behind a paywall.
 This app was freemium in nature.

-Access became “unlocked,” and a group of users could view more content for free without the paid subscription.
+Access became “unlocked,” and a group of users could view content for free without the paid subscription.
 Then time passed, and it was gone.

-Some users wanted more, as they saw what they could have.
-They engaged.
+Some users liked the product–they purchased.

 ### Motto: “Curious Engagement Through Shock”